Visby Airport

 Visby Airport (IATA: VBY, ICAO: ESSV), is located about 3.5 km north of Visby, Gotland, Sweden.

 Visby airport is Gotland's only commercial airport and the 12th largest airport in Sweden.
 The airport had 463,616 passengers in 2016.
-The traffic has a large seasonal variation with many more passengers in the summer; in 2016 it had 18,070 passengers in January and 57,302 in July.
+The traffic has a large seasonal variation, with many more passengers in the summer: in 2016, it had 18,070 passengers in January and 57,302 in July.
 During the Almedalen Week the airport is slot coordinated.

 History

 Seaplanes were used for public flights to Gotland from 1925, landing in a sheltered bay near Slite, or in Lake Tingstäde.

 Visby Airport was opened on 27 January 1942.
 The first aircraft to land was a Junkers Ju 52/3m named Göteland from AB Aerotransport.
-In October the same year regular traffic between Visby and the Swedish mainland started, in the beginning mostly with Ju 52s.
-In 1958 a new terminal building, a new control tower and a new runway made of asphalt was inaugurated.
-A runway which also featured a railway crossing.
+In October of the same year, regular traffic between Visby and the Swedish mainland started, in the beginning mostly with Ju 52s.
+In 1958, a new terminal building, a new control tower and a new runway made of asphalt was inaugurated.
+A runway also featured a railway crossing.
 The current terminal and control tower opened in 1985.